Busting the Myth - Job References [Article]

 Remember - Watch Who You Trust!

-Be cautious when putting your organization at risk on the word of a complete stranger.
+Be very cautious when putting your organization at risk on the word of a complete stranger.
 Keep in mind they have absolutely NO vested interest in your business.

 I really hope this helps you.